Puship/PushPlugin_V2/README.md

-# Push Notifications Plugin V2 for Android, iOS and WP8
+# Push Notifications Plugin V2 for Android, iOS and Windows

 ---